The Ritual Of Embrace

 Performance during 4-5 May, at DAY Studio, supported by 4-5 Mei

 The soft sculptures are made in duo during ritualistic sessions in our studio, involving movement, voicing and meditation in stillness.
 Here we tune into a full embodied presence together and allow the creative stream to move through us in a wordless dialogue.
 This silent dialogue includes aspects of deep listening and letting go of control.
 In this creative ritual, one of us initiates the cut on fabric and the other responds.
 Responding to each other’s cut line continues till the shape is complete.
+The sculptures are made from organic cotton and hemp and natural filling: buckwheat, millet and cherry pits.

 Performance at Pleinkamer, 2024, photo by Marina Kai